“Marketing isn’t important.”

 The Most Important Sale Isn’t the First Sale

 If the marketing funnel has done its job, the first purchase is the next logical step in your prime prospect’s journey.
 But your job isn’t over.
-Your customer’s interest is still high.
-They are still very aware of your marketing and your competition’s marketing.
+Your customers’ interest is still high, and they are still very aware of your marketing and your competition’s marketing.

 They are looking for reinforcement.